Umurundi Airlines is a privately owned airline headquartered on the grounds of Melchior Ndadaye International Airport (BJM) in Bujumbura, Burundi.

 Livery Redesign

-So they decided to have the tail redesigned.
-A stylized version of the flag of Burundi was initially considered, but many Burundians liked having a lion’s head on the tail, so the two men settled on retaining a lion’s head but to redesign the look of it.
-The airline commissioned a noted Burundian artist, Chantal Manirambona, to redraw the logo.
+A stylized version of the flag of Burundi was initially considered, but when it became clear that many Burundians liked having a lion’s head on the tail, Messrs Niyonkuru and Bronkhorst came back around to keeping a lion’s head as the tail logo, but choosing instead to redesign the look of it.

 Future Plans